Ayeman-B-Salauddin/Ecommerce/README.md

-## Ecommerce app with React, GraphQL and Strapi
+## Ecommerce app with React, Next and Contentful

 Technologies used for this project are :